 - 1.1.
-Deliverables of theory and problems: 19% - 1.2.
-TEST theory and laboratory: 52% - 1.3.
-Examination of problems: 12% - 1.4.
+Deliverables of theory and problems: 10% - 1.2.
+TEST on all contents of the subject: 73% - 1.3.
 Attendance and completion of laboratory practices and the corresponding deliverables: 17%

-To be evaluated in this way, it is necessary to attend at least 80% of the laboratory sessions, deliver at least one of the proposed deliverables and obtain a grade greater than or equal to 4 out of 10 in each of the items evaluated: 1.1, 1.2, 1.3, 1.4
+To be evaluated in this way, it is necessary to attend at least 80% of the laboratory sessions, deliver at least one of the proposed deliverables and obtain a grade greater than or equal to 4 out of 10 in each of the items evaluated: 1.1, 1.2, 1.3.
+To pass the course you must obtain a weighted average greater than or equal to 5 points.